freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-attribute-selectors-to-style-elements.md

 </section>

 ## Instructions

 <section id='instructions'>

-Using the <code>type</code> attribute selector, try to give the checkboxes in CatPhotoApp a top margin of 10px and a bottom margin of 15px.
+Using the `type` attribute selector, try to give the checkboxes in CatPhotoApp a top margin of 10px and a bottom margin of 15px.

 </section>

 ## Tests

 <section id='tests'>

 ```yml